The Devil Judge: Critical reception

 After the first episode, it was observed that the unfamiliar dystopian background and virtual setting of the series were complicated to understand.
 Lee Jung-hyun of Yonhap News commented that it seemed to focus more on action and visuals, and that cohesion was missing, an opinion shared by pop culture critic Kim Seong-soo and Korean literature professor and drama critic Yoon Seok-jin of Chungnam National University, who found the directing excessive and that the message was not clearly revealed.
 Instead, Choi Sang-jin of Seoul Economic Daily felt that the first episode had struck a perfect balance by combining "exhilarating rapid development, sophisticated directing and excellent performances by the actors".

-Pop culture critic Jung Deok-hyun pointed out that the fictional world represented by The Devil Judge showed the existence, in the real world, of scarecrows behind which the real forces in power are hidden, and that there was no fairness and justice, commenting: "The fictional dystopian Korea portrayed by The Devil Judge is drawn as if it were another parallel world in our reality.
+Pop culture critic Jung Deok-hyun pointed out that the fictional world represented by The Devil Judge showed the existence, in the real world, of "straw men" behind which the real forces in power are hidden, and that there was no fairness and justice, commenting: "The fictional dystopian Korea portrayed by The Devil Judge is drawn as if it were another parallel world in our reality.
 But, the more you insist it is virtual and just fiction, the more bitter it becomes.
 That's because the story [...] is getting more and more real as the story goes on.
 The more I say it's show and fiction, the more disgust arises from the discomfort I feel seeing an overlap, which should not happen, with reality".
 He attributed the diverse audience reactions to the series to its "terribly skeptical elitism", commenting that the way the population was swayed made sad and bitter even the reminiscence to the Gwangju massacre of May 18, 1980 and to the candlelit vigils calling for Park Geun-hye's resignation, which are recalled in the indiscriminate assaults suffered by the residents of Hyeongsan-dong in episode 13.
 Moreover, seeing secondary characters' tendency to sacrifice themselves for no apparent reason, Jung felt that the same elitism was reflected in the way Moon had decided to write the characters, making it seem that they were created on purpose to disappear from the scene at the right moment and unleash the emotions of the protagonists.
 Speaking of Kang Yo-han, he stated: "He is represented as a dark hero who lives alone in a mansion, like Bruce Wayne in The Dark Knight Rises, but it's hard to see him trying to save people in need".